AbeDailey/Streetlight-Toll-Diversion/README.md

-# Streetlight-Toll-Diversion
+# Streetlight Toll Diversion

-The purpose of this script is to calculate a series of toll diversion metrics from data contained in StreetLight Analysis files.
+The purpose of this R script is to calculate a series of toll diversion metrics from data contained in StreetLight Analysis files.